 The combination of these cultural shifts and challenges opened the opportunity for innovation in many sectors, perhaps most notably the restaurant industry, and the trend of ghost kitchens caught steam.
 Fast.

 Now that we know what ghost kitchens are and where they came from, let’s look at the different types of ghost kitchens.

 1. Incubator or pop-up kitchens.
-An incubator or pop-up ghost kitchen is a space that’s attached to a brick-and-mortar restaurant, but is used solely to fulfill online and delivery orders.
-Incubator kitchens allow traditional restaurants to try new concepts, minimize chaos in the kitchen, and create new revenue streams.
+An incubator or pop-up ghost kitchen is a space that’s attached to a brick-and-mortar restaurant, but is used solely to fulfil online and delivery orders.
+Incubator kitchens allow traditional restaurants to try new concepts, minimise chaos in the kitchen, and create new revenue streams.

 2. Commissary or shared kitchens.
 Commissary kitchens are commercial spaces shared by multiple restaurants.
 They come equipped with all the appliances and cookware you need to fulfill online orders, and don’t require a massive down payment or lifelong contract.
 Commissary kitchens are essentially kitchens available for rent to any restaurant or food entrepreneur.

 3. Kitchen pods.
 A kitchen pod is the most bare-bones type of ghost kitchen.
 Generally run out of shipping containers, kitchen pods are often set-up in parking lots behind restaurants, making them easily transportable but small and uncomfortable to work in.